UA-112830647-1

 Day 15: Muktinath to Jomsom (2713m) via Kagbeni (2810m).

-From Muktinath to Jomsom, we see people from Mustang who comes to sell handicrafts to pilgrims.
+From Muktinath to Jomsom, we see people from Mustang who come to sell handicrafts to pilgrims.
 Among them, merchandise is the highly revered mollusk fossil called Shaligram.
 We will pass some ancient caves and view the impressive white snow-capped mountains.
-The trail stroll among meadows, streams, poplar and fruit trees, finally we arrive Kagbeni a gateway to Upper Mustang; it has to pose Chortens and ochre-colored Gompa and monastery.
-After lunch in Kagbeni continues trekking to Jomsom on the windy trail of Kali Gandaki valley, overnight at Jomsom.
+The trail stroll among meadows, streams, poplar, and , fruit trees, finally we arrive at Kagbeni a gateway to Upper Mustang; it has to pose Chortens and ochre-colored Gompa and monastery.
+After lunch in Kagbeni continues trekking to Jomsom on the windy trail of Kali Gandaki Valley, overnight at Jomsom.

 Included Meals: Breakfast, Lunch and Dinner